noahtf13/Optima/README.md

-# Quick Decision Maker
+# Optima

 ## Overview
-Quick Decision Maker is a lightweight, single-session web application designed for groups to efficiently reach a consensus on a list of items using a margin-sensitive Elo algorithm.
+Optima is a lightweight, single-session web application designed for groups to efficiently reach a consensus on a list of items using a margin-sensitive Elo algorithm.
 The application ensures a **snappy, distraction-free UX** and requires **no sign-in or persistent data storage**.

 ## Features
 - **Single-session, ephemeral usage** (no user accounts or data storage)